 January’s here and so are the colder temps.
-But we’re living in COVID times, and outside remains the safest place to be.
 So bundle up and embrace the cold — here are 10 outdoor attractions in Cincinnati perfect for exploring this winter:

 Related Article: 75 Things to do this Winter in Cincinnati